 The systemic perspective that we bring to our work sets a clear goal for more inclusive, resilient systems and explicitly defines a temporary or ‘facilitative’ role for development agencies.
 It is guided by a well-documented set of good development principles and practices.

-There are three mutually reinforcing elements to our work, Advice, Research and Training – the ‘ART’ of systems development:
+There are three mutually reinforcing elements to our work, Advisory, Research and Training – the ‘ART’ of systems development:

 We provide high quality advisory services across the project cycle: programme scoping, design, implementation, performance management, review and evaluation.

 We capture and share learning and innovation through a range of research-oriented products and media, including studies, surveys, articles, blogs and web events.